 Location & Hours

-Arik is the Global Education Office’s Associate Director.
-He has a master’s degree in anthropology from Vanderbilt and a bachelor’s in English literature from Macalester College.
-He has done fieldwork in Bolivia, Guatemala, and Belize, and previously has done editorial work both inside and outside academia.
+Arik is the Director of the Global Education Office.
+He holds a master’s degree in anthropology from Vanderbilt and a bachelor’s in English literature from Macalester College.
+He has done archaeological fieldwork in Bolivia, Guatemala, and Belize, and previously has done editorial work both inside and outside academia.
 Arik has been with the Global Education Office since 2010.

 Isabelle S. Crist